PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-05 16:46:39
+Last updated: 2024-04-05 16:47:12
-Random Quote: I want you to allow yourself to aknowledge the pain that you so clearly feel. - Fabiola Torres
+Random Quote: I just want to stand on top of the Wall and piss off the edge of the world.  -  Tyrion Lannister